-Filter common values between two ranges
+Filter values in common between two cell ranges

 The image above shows an array formula in cell B12 that extracts values shared by cell range B2:D4 (One) and B6:E9 (Two).
-There is a much smaller formula if you only need to compare two columns:Â Extract shared values between two columns
+There is a much smaller formula if you only need to compare two columns: Extract shared values between two columns

 Table of Contents